NiklasSchn/NiklasSchn/README.md

 ### Hi there 👋

-my name is Niklas and I am an electrical engineering student from Germany, who has put his focus on software development.
+My name is Niklas and I am an electrical engineering student from Germany, who has put his focus on software development.
 Currently I am passionate about frontend development.
 My current skill level is still at beginner but I am learning every day.